Technology Solution Life Cycle (TSLC) Policy

 project implementation.
 The TSLC project ID generated when the TSLC project is

 created must be entered in all changes submitted in support of a TSLC project.

 All final TSLC artifacts must be uploaded to the TSLC Artifacts Library prior

-to implementing changes to production and/or as stated in specific TSLC
+to implementing changes to production and/or as stated in specific TSLC processes.

 The following policy statements apply to the Change Control Board (CCB) process: